-- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - Based on 8,204,351 shares of Class A Common Stock outstanding as of June 26, 2000. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - (1) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
 The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
 The selling stockholders also may offer and sell less than the number of shares indicated.
-The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale. - (3) This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
-In addition, this prospectus covers the preferred stock purchase rights which currently trade with the Class A common stock and entitle the holder to purchase additional shares of Class A common stock under certain circumstances.
+The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale.